Certificate in Aging & Health

 - Opportunity to receive more instruction about working with older adult clients and clients living with acute and/or chronic health conditions

-- An enhanced field experience that includes a specific focus on preparing students to work with older adults and in healthcare settings
+- An enhanced practicum learning experience that includes a specific focus on preparing students to work with older adults and in healthcare settings

 - Specialization in a discipline of social work that is exponentially growing and in need of more professionals